 The liquidity risk of the company is also considered low in light of the measures described below.
-Finance and Accounting also prepares an annual liquidity plan for VIG Holding in cooperation with Group Treasury.
+Finance and Accounting also prepares an annual liquidity plan for VIG Holding in cooperation with the Treasury incl.
+ALM department.

 There is no significant risk concentration with respect to the liquidity risk.